PoornimaN-Personal/Task-API-Service/README.md

       - Provided structured explanations with the reason for the error and step‑by‑step fixes that reduced trial‑and‑error time.
    - **Manual Changes Required?**
       - Although AI provided initial drafts, all output required manual refinement, including:
-          - The GET /tasks endpoint was updated to include an ID field for each task, based on insights gained during my learning.
+          - The GET /tasks endpoint was updated to include an ID field for each task.
-          - Updated Helm chart paths and value file and yaml files references to match the out project  requirement.
+          - Updated Helm chart paths and value file and yaml files references to match our project  requirement.
     - **How did you verify the AI output?**
          - Verified the output by running commands like `pytest` `terraform` `kubectl` locally
          - Validated the cluster health and deployments by follwing the steps mentioned in [Validation](#validation)